 The Toledo Police Museum is a fun, educational museum highlighting the hard work, dedication, and service of the Toledo police force over the last century.
 It was restored and reopened to the public in 2011 near Ottawa Park, thanks to the support of many volunteers in the Toledo area.

 The museum hosts local events, including car shows, speaker events, golf tournaments, and a unique ghost hunt.
 These events help to raise money so the museum can keep its doors open and educate the public.
-If you’re looking for free places to visit in Toledo, this museum is a must-see for kids and adults alike.

 13. Hollywood Casino Toledo